ssujayy/repoExplorer/README.md

-# RepoScope
+# GitHub Repository Explorer

-RepoScope is a responsive GitHub repository explorer built with React and TypeScript.
+This application is a responsive GitHub repository explorer built with React and TypeScript.
 Enter a GitHub username to browse, search, and sort that user's public repositories.

 ## Features